 Asthma weed, pellitory, sticky weed (Parietaria judaica)

-Description: Small perennial many-branched weed (can reach 1m high but usually smaller) with round, green, slightly hairy leaves that feel sticky and small, green, pollen-filled flowers throughout the year, but particularly in spring.
+Description: Small, perennial, many-branched weed (can reach 1m high but is usually smaller) with round, green, slightly hairy leaves that feel sticky, and small, green, pollen-filled flowers which appear throughout the year, but particularly in spring.
 Flowers cluster along the pink or red leafy stems.
-Commonly found growing from cracks in walls and paving.
-It can trigger asthma and hay fever attacks due to the pollen it produces and may irritate skin.
+Commonly found growing from cracks in walls and paving, this weed can trigger asthma and hay fever attacks due to the pollen it produces, and may also irritate skin.

 Life cycle and reproduction strategies: Reproduces rapidly from seed.
 New plants may grow and start flowering within 2-3 weeks.
 Also regrows from roots left behind if the plant isn't fully pulled out.
 The seeds spread by wind, water, on clothes and in pet fur.

-Description: Small, low-growing annual weed with a rosette of bright green fern-like leaves common in grass and compacted soils.
+Description: A small, low-growing annual weed with a rosette of bright green, fern-like leaves commonly found in grass and compacted soils.
 Small green flowers form in the middle of the plant and quickly form sharp burrs, which stick into bare feet, shoes and animal’s paws.

-Description: A soft creeping or climbing plant with tiny white flowers and small bright-green, shiny leaves.
+Description: A soft, creeping or climbing plant with tiny white flowers and small, bright green, shiny leaves.
 Once grown as an ornamental, it is now considered an invasive weed.
-Grows from a persistent rhizome.
+This plant grows from a persistent rhizome.

-Description: Annual flatweed with rosettes of broad grey-green hairy leaves and short-stemmed yellow daisy flowers with a black centre.
+Description: An annual flatweed with rosettes of broad grey-green hairy leaves and short-stemmed yellow daisy flowers with a black centre.
 Often found in lawns.
 Rosettes can be 80cm across.

 Chickweed (Stellaria media)

-Description: A small, soft-stemmed annual creeping weed of damp, moist gardens or lawns.
-Bright green leaves, tiny white flowers, weak stems.
+Description: A small, soft-stemmed, annual creeping weed most often found in damp, moist gardens or lawns.
+It has bright green leaves, tiny white flowers and weak stems.

-Life cycle and reproduction strategies: Can grow year round but commonly seen in winter and spring and dying back as temperatures warm.
+Life cycle and reproduction strategies: Can grow year-round but is most commonly seen in winter and spring, dying back as temperatures warm.
 Spreads by seed.

-Control: Can be hand weeded taking care to remove plants from the base to uproot.
+Control: Can be hand-weeded, taking care to remove plants from the base to uproot.
 Can be fed to chooks and birds.
-Difficult to control with herbicides as it is usually growing among other plants but could be spot treated with glyphosate or an organic herbicide based on pelargonic acid.
+This weed is difficult to control with herbicides as it is usually growing among other plants, but could be spot-treated with glyphosate or an organic herbicide based on pelargonic acid.

 Control: Simply weeding top growth does not remove this weed, which can regrow from rhizomes and also spreads by seed.
 Remove all plant parts to control.
 Can be controlled with systemic herbicide sold as Bin-Die.
 Spot treat with glyphosate or an organic herbicide based on pelargonic acid (sold as Slasher).

-Description: Perennial weed forming a flat rosette of scalloped green leaves and tall tubular stems of small flat yellow flowers.
+Description: A perennial weed forming a flat rosette of scalloped green leaves and tall tubular stems of small flat yellow flowers.
 The seedhead is a distinctive round ball of seeds referred to as a ‘dandelion clock’.
-Often found in lawns.
+These weeds are often found in lawns.
 All parts of dandelion are edible.
 The flowers are a valuable food source for bees and beneficial insects.

-Description: Perennial weed forming a flat rosette of green usually hairy leaves with tall branching stems of small, flat, yellow, dandelion-like flowers.
+Description: A perennial weed forming a flat rosette of green, usually hairy leaves with tall, branching stems of small, flat, yellow, dandelion-like flowers.
 Often found in lawns.